collective/collective.recipe.template/collective/recipe/template/README.rst

   >>> cat('template')
   #
-  My template knows about buildout path:
+  My templåte knows about buildout path:
   .../sample-buildout

 The variable ``buildout:directory`` was also substituted by a path.